JFLXCLOUD/PlexPrerollManager/README.md

 # PlexPrerollManager

-A comprehensive web-based management system for Plex cinema prerolls with advanced features like scheduling, video thumbnails, and metadata extraction.
+A comprehensive web-based management system for Plex cinema prerolls with advanced features like scheduling, bulk imports, and metadata extraction.

 ## Features